redhat-integration-resources/camelk-team-collaboration/README.md

  - Non-secure Mail source (for simplicity purposes)
  - Mail format to JSON action (to simplify data manipulation)

-You can deploy these Kamelets in Kubernetes or OpenShift using the CLI clients (kubectl or oc):
+You can deploy these Kamelets in Kubernetes or OpenShift using the CLI clients (kubectl or oc).
+The repo includes a script file you can run:
 ```
-oc apply -f kamelet/google-sheets-source.kamelet.yaml
-oc apply -f kamelet/mail-imap-insecure-source.kamelet.yaml
-oc apply -f kamelet/mail-to-json.kamelet.yaml
+./scripts/setup/kamelets.sh
 ```

+### AMQ Streams platform

+In the same Camel K namespace, install the AMQ Streams operator (1.7.x).
+Then create a Kafka instance using the default values

 ### Kafka topics

-The demo streams questions and answers in and out of Kafka using 2 topics.
-Use the following CLI commands to create have them created:
+The demo will stream questions and answers in and out of Kafka using 2 topics.
+The repo includes a script that includes the creation of these Kafka topics.
+Run it with:

 ```
-oc apply -f kafka/questions.yaml
-oc apply -f kafka/answers.yaml
+./scripts/demo/reset.sh
 ```